uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

   {{ notice-text | markdownify }}
 </div>

-This software is a web server implementing the technical standards as specified in the [Swiss E-ID & Trust Infrastructure Initial Implementation](https://swiyu-admin-ch.github.io/initial-technology/).
+This software is a web server implementing the technical standards as specified in the ["Swiss Profile"](https://swiyu-admin-ch.github.io/specifications/interoperability-profile/).
 Together with the other generic components provided, this software forms a collection of APIs allowing issuance and verification of verifiable credentials without the need of reimplementing the standards.

 [![ecosystem components](../../assets/images/components.png)](../../assets/images/components.png)